amirfarjam/Hypercube/auto-leveling.md

 |Skirt Line Count|1||
 |Skirt Distance|8mm||

-Examine the first layer and tweek bed springs if needed.
+Examine the first layer and tweek the z offset with M851.
+Increments of 0.2-0.4 usually works for me.
+But it will depend on the print result.

+At worst change bed springs but I've found I dont need this with auto leveling.

 ### Troubleshooting